West Tennessee: Geography

 West Tennessee is located almost entirely within the Mississippi Embayment, part of the Gulf Coastal Plain.
 Because of this, the terrain is flatter than the eastern parts of the state.
 Areas along the Mississippi River are located within the Mississippi Alluvial Plain, which is primarily a floodplain with many swamps.
 However, much of the western counties of the region are protected from flooding by the Chickasaw Bluffs, ridges of loess rising 50 to 200 ft above the floodplain.
 Although the land is lower and flatter than Middle and East Tennessee, some hilly terrain exists, especially along the bluffs bordering the Mississippi River and the land bordering the Tennessee River, known as the West Tennessee Highlands.
 Hilly land in these areas is forested.
 Otherwise, most of the land in West Tennessee is used as farmland.
 The soil in this part of the state comes from when a prehistoric sea dried up and left sediment in its place.
 Unlike in the rest of the state, bedrock is buried a few thousand feet below the surface.
 West Tennessee's highest elevation is approximately 840 ft in Hardin County east of the Tennessee River, which is slightly lower than the state's mean elevation of 900 ft; the region's highest elevation west of the Tennessee River is approximately 740 ft in Chester County.
+Tennessee's lowest point can be found in West Tennessee; it is located at the extreme southwestern most part of Shelby County where the Mississippi River enters into Mississippi and continues in Arkansas.
+This point is 178 ft according to the USGS, but fluctuates with river levels.